Skip to main content

 • Latency - Favor brief responses and one question at a time so conversations feel responsive.

 The sections below are ordered so the model “knows who it is” first, then how to talk, then what to do in the conversation, and finally what it must never do.
 You don’t need to use every section in every prompt - use Conversation Flow only when you have a structured interaction (e.g. interview, onboarding).
-The rest is recommended for almost every persona.
+The rest is recommended for almost every PAL.

 1. Identity & Role

-What to include: Who this persona is.
+What to include: Who this PAL is.
 Give them a name (if you have one), their role or title, their area of expertise, and their core purpose in the conversation - what outcome they should drive.
 Optionally add a sentence of backstory or credibility (e.g. why they’re qualified to help).
 Examples:

 • Alex, customer support lead for ShopAssist.
 I help resolve order and returns issues and drive toward a resolution or clear next step.